Become a Driving InstructorKick-Start Your New Career with ISM

 Stage 1 of the ISM Driving Instructor Training Programme focuses on theoretical aspects of driving, including theory, rules of the road, driving regulations, ricability, pedagogy, customer focus etc, and is conducted on a 1:1 basis.
 Prior to this training course, you must read the recommended ADI study material which can be downloaded from the RSA website.
 It is imperative you have studied this material thoroughly prior to the theory training day.

-This Classroom Training day is usually scheduled a couple of weeks before your Stage 1 exam, after your home study is completed.
+This Classroom/Online Training day is usually scheduled a couple of weeks before your Stage 1 exam, after your home study is completed.
 Your tutor will work through Stage 1 ADI material and prepare you with mock exam papers to ensure you have full knowledge of each section that you are expected to know to pass your Stage 1 exam.

 ADI Stage 1 – Theory EXAM